cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

 Lifecycle HTTP RESTful API
 ==========================

-Use the CDAP Lifecycle HTTP API to deploy or delete applications and manage the lifecycle of flows, MapReduce and Spark programs, custom services, workers, and workflows.

 .. highlight:: console

+Use the CDAP Lifecycle HTTP RESTful API to deploy or delete applications and manage the lifecycle of flows, MapReduce and Spark programs, custom services, workers, and workflows.

+Details of these CDAP components can be found in the :ref:`Developers' Manual: Building Blocks <building-blocks>`.

+..
+Base URL explanation
+.. --------------------
+.. include:: base-url.txt

 Application Lifecycle
 =====================